microsoft/WhatTheHack/999-SAPonAzure/Student/04-BusinessContinuity-and-DR.md

 		- Break and delete the replication.
 Use the `UseThisAtDR` snapshot to revert the data and log backup volumes.
 		- Change the performance tier of the volumes from standard to premium.
 		- Assess and discuss the remaining steps required for business continuity at the DR site.
-	- Optionally, you can set another HANA instance at the DR site and use these replicated volumes to perform the recovery.
-Validate that your data is available, both the placeholder file and the security user.
-You can then install the SAP application on top of it to finish the technical recocovery of the environment.

 ---